 Baixa is the perfect fit for sophisticated people looking for outstanding architecture in a well established and respected area.
 It never fails to impress with its sweeping boulevards and imposing buildings.

-Baixa is not only a hub for the sophisticated but embodies a lifestyle which its residents do not want to miss.
+Baixa is not only a hub for the sophisticated but embodies a lifestyle that its residents do not want to miss.
 As a result, it offers everything the high net worth individual can think of, from top-notch restaurants to luxury boutiques, to tranquil cafés.

 Hero picture by Marcoski via Flickr